All-Ears/backend/README.md

         app.run()

 After doing all that, one will need to create an `.ini` file for one's uwsgi and a service file.
-Examples are provided in the `deployment_example_files` directory.
+Examples are provided in the `example_deployment_files` directory.
 After this one needs to write one's NGINX site config file.
 We use reverse proxy in our example.
 Open the firewall, start the service, reload NGINX and the app is deployed!